 How long does the process typically take once a referral is made to Child Find?

 Parents should expect to receive a phone call in response to their referral within 2-3 business days.
-During the phone intake background information will be collected.
-A phone call from the speech language pathologist will be made to set up a time to conduct the screening.
+During the phone intake, background information will be collected.
+A phone call from a member of the child find team will be made to set up a time to conduct the screening.
 According to MSDE requirements, once a referral is made to Child Find, the IEP Team has 90 days from the date of the written referral or 60 days from parent signature on the Consent for Assessment to complete the assessments (if deemed necessary) and to review the assessments at an IEP Team Meeting.

 What is the focus of the Child Find referral, screening and assessment process?